 Please note: as The Globe is a working theatre, Theatre Tours are not always available.
 When Globe Tours are not available your ticket includes a tour of the nearby archaeological site of the Rose Theatre: Bankside's first playhouse.

 Located beneath the original Globe Theatre in London's Bankside, the Shakespeare Exhibition is an un-missable piece of history.

-You will receive a FREE audio guide for the Shakespeare Exhibition, available in English, French, German, Spanish and Italian.
+You will receive a complimentary audio guide for the Shakespeare Exhibition, available in English, French, German, Spanish, Italian, Japanese, Chinese and Russian.

 The audio guide gives additional insights, background and detail to stories of theatre-going in Shakespeare’s London and today’s Globe.

 Please note group bookings cannot be booked online as a specific time slot needs to be arranged.